open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 events that would increase the number of elements of each collection beyond the configured limit.

-It the SDK implements the limits above it MUST provide a way to change these limits, via a configuration to the TracerProvider, by allowing users to configure individual limits like in the Java example bellow.
+If the SDK implements the limits above it MUST provide a way to change these limits, via a configuration to the TracerProvider, by allowing users to configure individual limits like in the Java example bellow.